acltc/url-shortener-app/old_cheatsheet.md

 ##Validations

-Let's add to our form view the ability to display validation error messsages.
-You can read more about that here:
+We actually didn't cover this yet, but there's some special view code that we'll need to display validation errors in view.
+Read more about that here:
 <http://guides.rubyonrails.org/active_record_validations.html#displaying-validation-errors-in-views>

 But to cut to the chase, just add the following above the form on the new page: